Orvieto Travel Guide

-Orvieto is a “must see” on your food and wine tour of Umbria.
-Stop here to visit wineries, pick up gifts and goodies in colorful foodie shops and dine at the city’s best eateries (like I Setti Consoli, Osteria dell’Angelo and Il Giglio d’Oro in Orvieto town and the mythical Vissani nearby).
+Orvieto is a “must-see” on your Umbria food and wine tour.
+Stop here to visit wineries, pick up gifts and goodies in colorful foodie shops, and dine at the city’s best eateries (like I Setti Consoli, Osteria dell’Angelo and Il Giglio d’Oro in Orvieto town and the mythical Vissani nearby).

 Orvieto’s roots date back nearly 3,000 years to the Etruscans, who first occupied this site in the 9th century BC and called their prosperous city Velzna (or Volsinii).
-This city was destroyed by the Romans in 254 BC although was later rebuilt.
+The Romans destroyed this city in 254 BC, although it was later rebuilt.
 After the fall of the Roman Empire, it became a Christian hotspot and became home to many convents and monasteries.
 In the 11th century, the religious-leaning Orvieto became a city-state.
-An era of wealth and privilege began, with many palaces, churches and defensive fortifications being built.
-Wealth doesn’t necessarily bring peace however; later centuries were marked with a long-term struggle over papal power, although eventually in 1354 the city was subjected to papal rule.
+An era of wealth and privilege began, with many palaces, churches, and defensive fortifications built.
+Wealth doesn’t necessarily bring peace; however; later centuries were marked with a long-term struggle over papal power, although eventually, in 1354, the city was subjected to papal rule.
 It later became a provincial capital of the papal state before becoming part of the Kingdom of Italy in 1860.

 Gastronomy & Wine

 Orvieto dishes include garbanzo-chestnut soup and mazzafegate (sweet or savory sausages).
-Regional specialties include Olive Oil (Umbria is one of Italy’s premier olive oil producers) and dried pasta, which comes in an endless array of shapes and sizes.
+Regional specialties include Olive Oil (Umbria is one of Italy’s premier olive oil producers) and dried pasta, which comes in various shapes and sizes.
 Truffles from Norcia (another Umbrian hamlet).

 Begun in 1285, the ornately adorned Duomo of Orvieto is the city’s main attraction and is one of the most impressive in Italy.